Yushi-Hu/Multilingual-AWE/README.md

 ### Dependencies
 python 3.7, pytorch 1.3, h5py 2.9.0, numpy, scipy, tensorboard 1.14.0

-conda env yml file is provided in the repo
+The conda environment is provided in `pt130-cuda10.yml`

 ### Phone Set
 The json file for all the X-SAMPA phones are in `subwords_to_ids.json`